 People who reside in reception centres can be evicted if they do not comply with the centre’s operation rules, as described in the Refugee Law.
 According to the Refugee Law, a dignified standard of living, as well as access to care and support, should be secured for all asylum seekers whose reception conditions have been reduced or withdrawn, including for persons who were evicted by the Reception Centre for breaching its rules of operation.
 However, examples of such practice are scarce.

-There has not been any limitation to the provision of reception conditions in relation to large numbers of arrivals, however the numbers have aggravated the pre-existing systemic issues, such as difficulties accessing the Welfare offices, longer delays and frustration on behalf of frontline officers, and disrupted access to job-seeking services of the Labour Department.
-It has also triggered a recent announcement of more stringent measures by the Minister of Interior, including, among others, the creating closed-type hosting centres (see above) as well as the transformation of Pournara First Reception Centre into a closed facility.
+There has not been any limitation to the provision of reception conditions in relation to large numbers of arrivals.
+However, the numbers have aggravated the pre-existing systemic issues, such as difficulties accessing the Welfare offices, delays in allocating MRC frustration on behalf of frontline officers, and disrupted access to job-seeking services of the Labour Department.
+It also triggered a shift of the political discourse towards more stringent attitudes and measures by the Minister of Interior, including, among others, creating closed-type hosting centres (see above) as well as restrictions in movement for residents of Pournara First Reception Centre at various periods throughout the pandemic period.

 Article 9KB(1)(a) Refugee Law.